How to Build an On-Demand Delivery App: Mobile & Web Applications

 - Admin panel.

-Besides, you can do it within a single solution or develop 3 separate ones.
+Furthermore, you can build all 3 within a single solution or develop 3 separate ones.

 # 1: Sign Up & Profiles 🔐

-For a delivery app, the sign up is something that should be optional since there’s no need for you to know any kind of personal info before the checkout.
+For a delivery app, the sign up process is something that should be optional since there’s no need for you to know any kind of personal information before the checkout.

-However, if you still want to, you can ask for basic information like name or e-mail.
+However, if you still want to, you can ask for basic information like name and/or e-mail.

 But later on, during the order completion, you might need: